aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/format-text-portions-psd-files/_index.md

 This call commits the modifications back to the underlying PSD structure.

-## Step 8: Save the Modified PSD File
+## Step 8: save the modified PSD file

 Finally, let’s save the changes we made to the PSD file: